SargeyWargey/Homoothya/Story/Drafts/Chapter_12.md

 "You have it.
 You've survived this long.
 You've carried that boy inside you for fifty years without letting him speak."
 Carlos's voice was gentle now.
 "Let him speak, cousin.
 Let him tell what happened.
 Not for the publishers.
 Not even for your children, though they need it.
 Let him speak because he deserves to be remembered."

 We sat in silence.
 Outside, the afternoon light was fading.
-Somewhere children were playing, their voices carrying through the desert air.
+Somewhere, children were playing, their voices carrying through the desert air.

 "I wouldn't know how to start," I finally said.